Symphony No. 2 (Lutosławski): I. Hésitant

 All the episodes unfold in the same way: a short phrase emerges tentatively and then subsides for a brief moment.
 Only then does the true beginning of every episode follow.
 None of the episodes has an actual ending.
 The growing boldness and mounting momentum of the musical action is followed by a pause, as if the energy had been spent.
 Then a few tentative attempts are made to take up the episode again.
 All the attempts are in vain and the theme is abandoned.

-Each of the episodes is followed by a refrain played by the double reed instruments.
+Each of the episodes is followed by a refrain played by the double-reed instruments.
 The dynamic tempos and varied colors of the episodes alternate with the static refrains.
 The first movement could be summarized as a series of interrupted passages that push toward a climax that never materializes.

+II.
+Direct

 The second movement, Direct, begins while "the last phrase of the first movement still echoes."
 Lutosławski again offers a cogent explanation of the movement's shape:

 The second movement, unlike the first, unfolds continuously without any pauses.
 Individual musical ideas overlap one another frequently, creating uninterrupted discourse.
 This development heads straight for the final solution without any digressions.
 That is why this movement is called Direct.